UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

 `wxSize` --- `(w,h)` (tuple)

 ...

 Using these makes your code cleaner and more pythonic

 Basic Structure
 ===============

+How is a wxPython app structured?

 Event-Driven programming
 -------------------------

-On app startup, the .MainLoop() method is called.
+On app startup, the ``.MainLoop()`` method is called.

-The mainloop takes control -- monitoring for events, then dispatching them
+The mainloop takes control -- monitoring for events, then dispatching them.

 Events can come from the system, or user interaction: keyboard, mouse, etc.